-The multilevel modelling approach described in Section (a) assumes that the unmeasured mediator-outcome confounders are unchanging attributes of the system or time-varying site-level attributes.
+The multilevel modelling approach described in Section V.4.a assumes that the unmeasured mediator-outcome confounders are unchanging attributes of the system or time-varying site-level attributes.
 Alternative approaches to modelling clustered longitudinal data require alternative assumptions about the potential sources of confounding.
-For example, autore-gressive models with fixed effects, sometimes called "dynamic panel models" in econometrics (Arellano and Bond, 1991; Blundell and Bond, 1998), can be used if the most likely sources of confounding are time-varying, plot-level attributes that are correlated with values of the outcome variable at previous time points (e.g., prior values of productivity affect current values of soil moisture).
-Autoregressive models with fixed effects can incorporate lagged effects and between-cluster effects over time, but like all approaches to mediation analysis, they rely on untestable causal assumptions (Bellemare et al., 2017).
-Some of these assumptions can be relaxed when these models are used within the SEM setting (Allison et al., 2017), but no autoregressive approach can address all potential sources of mediator-outcome confounders simultaneously.
+For example, autoregressive models with fixed effects, sometimes called 'dynamic panel models' in econometrics (Arellano & Bond, 1991; Blundell & Bond, 1998), can be used if the most likely sources of confounding are time-varying, plot-level attributes that are correlated with values of the outcome variable at previous time points (e.g. prior values of productivity affect current values of soil moisture).
+Autoregressive models with fixed effects can incorporate lagged effects and between-cluster effects over time, but like all approaches to mediation analysis, they rely on untestable causal assumptions (Bellemare, Masaki & Pepinsky, 2017).
+Some of these assumptions can be relaxed when these models are used within the SEM setting (Allison, Williams & Moral-Benito, 2017), but no autoregressive approach can address all potential sources of mediator-outcome confounders simultaneously.